Debraheem/Massive_star_binaries/Lab3.md

 <details markdown="block">
 <summary> <bold> Answer: </bold> </summary>

-Your answer will depend on the initial mass and binary period you choose in Lab1.
 To guess the approximate mass, go to the `png` directory in Lab1 and look at the file that was saved with the most recent time stamp.
 For the pre-supplied `accretor_final_1.mod` file, the mass of the accretor is $\approx 21.9 M_\odot$.

 </details>